kiewic/kiewic.github.io/_posts/2015-08-16-windows-runtime-hresult-table.md

 * 0x80072F06
     * WININET_E_SEC_CERT_CN_INVALID
     * The host name in the certificate is invalid or does not match.
     * Certificate was issued to a different domain name.
-E.g.: certificate was issued to *www.example.com* and you you are accessing *foo.exmaple.com*
+E.g.: certificate was issued to *www.example.com* and you are accessing *foo.example.com*
     * Not recommended: ignore the error by adding `ChainValidationResult.InvalidName` to `HttpBaseProtocolFilter.IgnorableServerCertificateErrors`.
 See example on [stackoverflow.com][ignore_cert_errors]
 * 0x80072F05
     * WININET_E_SEC_CERT_DATE_INVALID